Sally Kim, Editorial Director

 Miya assists Susan Moldow and is developing her own list of titles.
 She joined Touchstone in March 2013 after graduating from Rice University and is interested in literary and commercial women’s fiction, in all genres.

 Melissa Vipperman-Cohen, Editorial Assistant

 Melissa Vipperman-Cohen joined Touchstone in June 2013.
 A former Touchstone intern, she graduated from Barnard College with a degree in English and worked in Publishing Operations at Marvel Entertainment.
 Her upcoming titles with Touchstone include award-winner Kate Pullinger’s new book LANDING GEAR and urban novel KISS THE RING by Meesha Mink.
 Melissa assists Sally Kim with her projects as well as oversees a variety of backlist reissues.
 She is on the lookout for literary fiction, narrative nonfiction, food memoirs, and cookbooks.

-Elaine Wilson joined Touchstone in September 2013 after completing a Fulbright grant to Russia.
-She assists Matthew Benjamin and Michelle Howry with their projects.
-Elaine is interested in literary and historical fiction, literature in translation, narrative nonfiction, investigative journalism and culinary pieces, such as food memoirs and cookbooks.
+Elaine graduated from the University of Florida in 2011 with degrees in Linguistics, Russian, and Spanish.
+She then spent a year on a Fulbright grant in Rostov-on-Don, Russia before joining the Touchstone team in September of 2013.
+Elaine assists Matthew Benjamin and Michelle Howry with their projects and is interested in literary fiction, literature in translation, nonfiction, and culinary pieces, such as food memoirs and cookbooks.